mr4tt/zotbot/README.md

 - [styleguide/pyguide.md at gh-pages · google/styleguide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) - Style guides for Google-originated open-source projects - google/styleguide

 - [GitHub Next](https://next.github.com) - GitHub Next investigates the future of software development

-- [Monaspace](https://monaspace.githubnext.com/) - An innovative superfamily of fonts for code

 # stories
 - [Why Don't We Just Kill the Kid In the Omelas Hole](https://clarkesworldmagazine.com/kim_02_24/) - Clarkesworld Science Fiction and Fantasy Magazine and Podcast.
 This page: Why Don't We Just Kill the Kid In the Omelas Hole by Isabel J. Kim